IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

 20. Select the **Cascade Lake** CPU model.
 21. Select the **Dual Intel Xeon Silver 4210** CPU model name.

-    Selecting the best CPU model for a deployment is an important step that needs to be considered based upon the workloads that will run in the environment.
-In addition, the model selected will affect the options available for memory and storage.
+    Selecting the best CPU model for a deployment is an important step that needs to be considered based on the workloads that run in the environment.
+In addition, the model that is selected affects the options available for memory and storage.

 22. Click the **RAM** drop-down list.

-    Rightsizing the memory of the consolidated cluster is an important step, but know it is possible to add and remove memory later after the instance is provisioned, up to the maximum supported by the CPU model selected.
-The amount of memory may impact what additional services can be deployed during the instance provisioning process.
+    Rightsizing the memory of the consolidated cluster is an important step, but know that it is possible to add and remove memory later after the instance is provisioned, up to the maximum supported by the CPU model selected.
+The amount of memory may impact what other services can be deployed during the instance provisioning process.

 23. Select **384 GB**.

     The **Number of bare metal servers** field specifies how many servers are created in the cluster.
-A minimum of 3 servers is required.
-All users will utilize the same configuration specified.
+A minimum of 3 servers are required.
+All users utilize the same configuration specified.
 As of August 2024, a maximum of 51 servers can be specified for a cluster.
-For the latest information on the supported number of bare metal servers, refer to the product documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-bare-metal-number" target="_blank">**here**</a>.
+For the most current information on the supported number of bare metal servers, refer to the product documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-bare-metal-number" target="_blank">**here**</a>.

 24. Click the **vSAN storage** option.

-    VCF for Classic supports both network file system (NFS) and VMware Virtual Storage Area Network (vSAN) storage options.
+    VCF for Classic supports both Network File System (NFS) and VMware Virtual Storage Area Network (vSAN) storage options.

     The NFS option offers customized shared file-level storage for workloads with various options for size and performance.
 The NFS option uses IBM Cloud File Storage of the selected input and output operations per second per gigabyte (IOPS/GB) performance tier and are mounted across all hosts in the cluster, providing cluster-level shared storage.

     The vSAN option offers customized configurations, with various options for disk type, size, and quantity.
-VMware vSAN creates resilient, hyper-converged cluster-level shared storage by using the local flash storage on the cluster hosts.
+VMware vSAN creates resilient, hyper-converged cluster-level shared storage by using the local Flash Storage on the cluster hosts.

-    For additional details on the storage options refer to the documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-storage" target="_blank">**here**</a>.
+    For additional details on the storage options, refer to the documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-storage" target="_blank">**here**</a>.

-25. Click the **vSAN storage requirements** pop-up dialog.
+25. Click the **vSAN storage requirements** dialog.

     When selecting vSAN storage, a minimum of 4 servers are required.
-This is a VMware vSAN requirement to assure availability in the event of a disk failure.
-Notice, when the vSAN option is selected, if only 3 bare metal servers had been specified, the number is automatically changed to 4.
+This is a VMware vSAN requirement to assure availability when a disk fails.
+Notice, when the vSAN option is selected, if only 3 bare metal servers are specified, the number is automatically changed to 4.

 26. Click the **Size for vSAN capacity disks** drop-down list.
 27. Select **1.9TB SSD**.
 28. Click the **Number of vSAN capacity disks** drop-down list.

-    The number of capacity disks will vary by the chassis used by the selected CPU model option.
+    The number of capacity disks vary by the chassis that is used by the selected CPU model option.

 29. Select **4**.
 30. Click the **NFS storage** option.
 31. Select **Configure shares individually**.

     NFS file shares can have different sizes and performance characteristics.
-The ability to specify different configurations for each file share can be used to rightsize the environment based upon the storage performance characteristics of different workloads.
+The ability to specify different configurations for each file share can be used to rightsize the environment based on the storage performance characteristics of different workloads.

 32. Click **Add shared storage**.
 33. Click the **Performance** drop-down list for **File share 2**.